 A misdiagnosis may also occur in conjunction with medication, which can cause side effects that are sometimes mistaken for symptoms of another condition.
 When a condition is misdiagnosed, or simply left undiagnosed, the person suffering from the condition may experience diminished health, weakness, pain, injury, and in some cases death.
 This is especially true for nursing home residents, who have weakened immune systems and are more susceptible to illness and injury.
 Because of this, nursing homes should do all they can to diagnose residents properly and administer the right kind of treatment.

 What should I do if I suspect my loved one has been a victim of Misdiagnosis or Failure to Diagnose?

 If you suspect your loved one has been a victim of misdiagnosis or failure to diagnose, you should question the nursing home or care facility and report the incident to Georgia Healthcare Facility.
 Make sure your loved one receives treatment as soon as possible, since misdiagnosis or failure to diagnose can bring serious, and often fatal, consequences.
 You may want to ask a different physician to examine your loved one to try and get a correct diagnosis.
-After getting treatment for your loved one, please feel free to call and speak to one of our Georgia nursing home neglect lawyers for a consultation.
+After getting treatment for your loved one, please feel free to call and speak to one of our experienced Georgia nursing home neglect lawyers for a consultation.